eKariuki-sleepy/The-Hyatrak-Predictor-by-AET-/README.md

 ## Area of Interest

-The Winam Gulf, a portion of Lake Victoria within Kenya.
+The Winam Gulf, formerly Kavirondo Gulf, a section of Lake Victoria in Kenya.
 <br>

 ![title](images/AOI_Winam.jpg)